OrdnanceSurvey/code-style-guide/Objective-C/README.md

 ##5.
 Unit Testing
 Code should be accompanied with a suitable level of unit testing.
 Ensure you are aware of the expected level and targets of code coverage before you start working on a project.
 As a minimum, Ordnance Survey expects around 80% code coverage.
 Style guide and expectations for testing will be documented separately.

+### Notes on testing performance
+Unit test code should be written to be as performant as possible.
+Remember your code is likely to be running on a VM and will have resource limitations.
+The more performant your code, the quicker your builds will pass and the less likely you will be to have phantom test failures.
+Following these guidelines can help you keep your tests fast.
+* Avoid asynchronous tests where possible.
+Particularly in a large test suite, asynchronous tests open you up to potential outside affects caused by waiting for the run loop.
+* Keep autorelease pools in mind.
+It seems that XCTest will run tests in a fairly tight loop, meaning that any objects added to an autorelease pool may not get deallocated.
+Avoid adding large pieces of data to an autorelease pool where possible.
+* Split tests in to separate test classes, most likely representing functional areas of the class under test.
+This seems to split them in to separate runs of the loop, allowing the pool to drain.
+This will also likely help you understand whether you're adhering to SRP and whether your class under test needs refactoring.
+* Only add things to the class `setUp` method if it truly applies to all the tests in the test case.
+Otherwise, it's probably better to explicitly set up and tear down those dependencies in the test case.
+Consider if this is also a code smell to further split either your tests or your target class.
+* For a specific example, some UI tests may require your view controller to be in a `UIWindow` hierarchy.
+In this situation, make sure only those specific tests have a window.
+When a window is released it adds its `rootViewController` to an autorelease pool, which can leave large amounts of memory being used.
+* If using MIQTestingFramework, ensure you're using the latest version, which has some memory leak fixes in expecta, specta and OCMock.

 ##6.
 Test code on multiple simulators
 Where appropriate, ensure your code works as expected on all devices.
 Include results in your pull request.
 For changes in UI, include screenshots.